This page explains how to easily connect to data sources and upload data to GigaSpaces. The work flow has three steps:

 Alternatively, it is possible to select Other to configure a connection to a new data source.

-Defines the JDBC driver’s maven coordinates (group, artifact and version).
+Defines the JDBC Java DataBase Connectivity.
+This is an application programming interface (API) for the Java programming language, which defines how a client may access a database. driver’s maven coordinates (group, artifact and version).
 Note that this will get auto-filled if you select a built-in data type with the latest version at the time of GigaSpaces Ops Manager release, but you can choose an older/newer version if needed.

 Defines the JDBC driver’s class name.